Protein Crystallization Center - PCC

 Technology Platforms UZH (PDF, 259 KB)

-For more information how to get your protein crystallized go to:
+You can find more information on how to crystallize your protein here:

 Terese Bergfors - Tutorials: